canberkardic/stock-exchange-app/README.md

 ## Stock Exchange Controller

 The `StockExchangeController` class manages operations related to stock exchanges in the system.<br>
-It's communicating with the `StockExchangeServiceImpl` to perform business logic operations and handles HTTP requests and responses for the following endpoints:
+It's communicating with the `StockExchangeServiceImpl`  handles HTTP requests and responses for the following endpoints:

-- `GET /api/v1/stock-exchange/{name}`: Retrieves all stocks associated with a specific stock exchange.
+- `GET /api/v1/stock-exchange/{name}`: Lists all stocks related with a specific stock exchange.
 - `DELETE /api/v1/stock-exchange/{name}?stockName={stockName}`: Deletes a stock from a specific stock exchange.
 - `POST /api/v1/stock-exchange/{name}?stockName={stockName}`: Adds a stock to a specific stock exchange.